Sslaxx/Godot_Sonic_Engine/Docs/Design/Overview.md

 ## Game Aesthetics & User Interface

-The engine is basic, so should not inhibit any design techniques to be used, look & shape of the characters, environment and pathways negatively.
+The engine is basic, so should not inhibit any design techniques to be used, look & shape of the characters, environment and pathways.

 In-game UI should be minimal; at the least a Sonic-style HUD (score/time/items and lives displayed, nothing else) for normal play.